Icinga/icinga-doc/markdown/en/db_intro.md

 The IDOUtils addon was designed to work for users who have:

--   Single Icinga installations

--   Multiple standalone or "vanilla" Icinga installations

--   Multiple Icinga installations in distributed, redundant, and/or fail over environments

 Data from each Icinga process (hereafter referred to as "instances") can be stored either in the same database or different databases than data